pixushi/tempted/README.md

 - `processed_table`: A data.frame with rows representing samples and
-  matching with data.frame `meta_table` and columns representing microbial features (i.e. OTUs).
+  matching with data.frame `meta_table` and columns representing microbial features (i.e. ASVs, genes).
 Entries do not need to be transformed, and will be directly used by `tempted()`.
 This data.frame is used to illustrate how `tempted()` can be used for general form of multivariate longitudinal data already preprocessed by user.

 ``` r